LottereumDev/Lottereum/README.md

-LOTTEREUM - planned reduction in the number of tokens in turnover
+LOTTEREUM - planned reduction in the number of tokens in turnover.